oblaser/JSON-Defined-HTML-Page/readme.md

 |`type`|string|One of the content defining objects `type`|
 |`css`|string|The css style string|

+An additional type is `listItem`, which affects each object in the `list.items` array.

 Does neither affect childs of a list item nor the footer.